-5.0 Repair, refurbishment and reconstruction
+6.0 Repair, Refurbishment and Reconstruction

-- 5.1 A nil value entry should only be considered where the works are substantial and dictate that the premises are not capable of beneficial occupation. - 5.2 Care must be taken to ensure that any pertinents (including ground or car parking areas) are treated correctly and that no other use is being made of the property. - 5.3 Where the character of a property is being altered, and the associated works have commenced and are substantial, a nil value entry may be appropriate unless use is being made of the property for another purpose. - 5.4 Where the works involve making properties unum quid and the associated works have commenced and are substantial, a nil value entry may be appropriate unless use is being made of the property for another purpose.
-The subjects may require to be combined to form a single entry in the Valuation Roll. - 5.5 It has become commonplace for varying degrees of 'soft-strip'4 works to be carried out, with the actual redevelopment work happening many months, or sometimes many years down the line.
-Under no circumstances should a subject have a nil value attributed to it where the only works done are soft-stripping of the existing subject. - 5.6 A detailed schedule of works should be obtained.
-During inspection, photographs must be taken and a full note of any alterations should be made.
-Where it is not clear that substantive works have commenced, a follow up inspection should be scheduled for a later date. - 5.7 The member of staff must be convinced that the work carried out is part of a genuine intention to complete the redevelopment.
-The subject should no longer be recognisable as it once was, and should be in the process of becoming something else.
-If doubt exists as to the genuine intention of a building owner, then as a guide the value should not be altered until the works required to complete the redevelopment are less than the works already completed.
-Care should be taken at the end of a financial year to ensure that ratepayers are not unduly disadvantaged at this point. - 5.8 It should be remembered that relief from payment of rates is a function of the billing authority, and it is not the remit of the Assessor to negate a rating liability.
-The staff member must ensure that the value in the Valuation Roll is a true reflection of the value of the subject (remembering that the subject is the Lands and Heritages). - 5.9 Where the alteration is to change the subject from a non-domestic property to a dwelling, it may be appropriate (depending on the scale of works involved) to alter the Valuation Roll during the currency of the works.
-There will be circumstances where the works involved are very minor, for example an office or a hotel changing to a dwelling, where works will be more akin to a redecoration or a refurbishment than a reconstruction.
-In these cases, both the Valuation List and Valuation Roll should be altered from the same date, that being on completion of the work, or occupation, whichever is earlier.
+- 6.1 A nil value entry should only be considered where the works are substantial and dictate that the premises are not capable of beneficial occupation. - 6.2 Care must be taken to ensure that any pertinents (including ground or car parking areas) are treated correctly and that no other use is being made of the property. - 6.3 Where the character of a property is being altered, and the associated works have commenced and are substantial (normally structural), a nil value entry may be appropriate unless use is being made of the property for another purpose. - 6.4 Where the works involve making properties unum quid and the associated works have commenced and are substantial (usually structural), a nil value entry may be appropriate unless use is being made of the property for another purpose.
+The subjects may require to be combined to form a single entry in the Valuation Roll.
+Where multiple subjects are formed from a single unum quid, these can often be in a lettable state with little or no adaptation required. - 6.5 It has become commonplace for varying degrees of 'soft-strip' works to be carried out, with the actual redevelopment work happening many months, or sometimes many years down the line.
+Under no circumstances should a subject have a nil value attributed to it where the only works done are soft-stripping of the existing subject. - 6.6 A detailed schedule of works should be obtained.
+Photographs should be sought and a full note of any alterations should be made.
+Where it is not clear that substantive works have commenced, a follow up survey should be scheduled for a later date.

-4 Soft-strip, or non-structural deconstruction, consists of reclaiming non-structural components, appliances, doors, windows, and finish materials.
+&lt;sup>5 Soft-strip, or non-structural deconstruction, consists of reclaiming non-structural components, appliances, doors, windows, and finish materials.